 Johns Hopkins University has a long history of collaboration with Ner Israel dating back to the 1950s, including a prior agreement with the School of Professional Studies in Business and Education, a precursor to the Carey Business School.

 “We are delighted to forge a new relationship with the Ner Israel to support the business education of its students,” said Kevin Frick, Vice Dean for Education at the Carey Business School.
 “The mission of the Carey Business School is to train business leaders who are exemplary citizens, which complements the educational mission of Ner Israel.”

 Ner Israel, established in 1933, is a rabbinical college located in Pikesville, Md.
 Its mission is to train students in religious scholarship and Jewish living including, critical thinking, finance, commercial law, and business ethics.

-The Carey Business School offers Master of Business Administration degrees and specialized master of science degrees in finance, marketing, enterprise risk management, real estate and infrastructure, information systems, and health care management.
+The Carey Business School offers Master of Business Administration degrees and specialized master of science degrees in finance, marketing, business analytics and risk management (formerly known as enterprise risk management), real estate and infrastructure, information systems, and health care management.
 Degree programs are available to full-time and part-time students at the school’s Baltimore and Washington, DC, campuses, as well as online.
 In addition to its degree programs, Carey also offers non-degree certificate programs in Investments and Financial Management.